 - Completion of all prerequisite courses at the time of CASPA e-submission and

 - No more than one grade that is less than a "B-" in a required prerequisite course

 GPA’s are calculated utilizing ALL college level courses completed by the applicant.
 Advanced Placement credits will be accepted for pre-requisite courses.

 Completion of 200 hours of Health Care Experience is required at application submission.

 Documentation of 200 hours of Health Care Experience will be required if accepted into the program.

 The GRE is not required.

-If you graduated from high school in a country where English is not the official language AND English is not your first language, you must submit scores from the “Test of English as a Foreign Language” (TOEFL) OR the “International English Language Testing System” (IELTS) that are no more than two years old.
-In general, a TOEFL score of 570 (paper-based version) or 230 (computer-based version), 88/89 (internet-based version) or an IELTS score of 6.0 is sufficient to demonstrate the requisite proficiency in English for admission into Pace's academic programs.
+If you earned a bachelor's degree in a country where English is not the official language AND English is not your first language, you must submit scores from the “Test of English as a Foreign Language” (TOEFL) OR the “International English Language Testing System” (IELTS) that are no more than two years old.
+In general, a TOEFL score of 570 (paper-based version) or 230 (computer-based version), 88/89 (internet-based version) or an IELTS score of 7.0 is sufficient to demonstrate the requisite proficiency in English for admission into Pace's academic programs.